Shenzhen Middle School: Nirvana News

-Nirvana News has emerged from Nirvana Weekly (涅槃周刊), which was a comprehensive Chinese magazine first published by Shenzhen Middle School students in November 2009.
+Nirvana News had emerged from Nirvana Weekly (涅槃周刊), which was a comprehensive Chinese magazine first published by Shenzhen Middle School students in November 2009.
 Being an unaffiliated and non-profit magazine, Nirvana Weekly aimed to deliver intramural and extramural information with fine quality, spread contemporary citizen ideals, and solicit consideration and discussion among its readers.
 The magazine's motto was "Through the darkest dark, may we see the light. (越万里之溟濛兮，见凤之流光)" In a report published in June 2011, it was dubbed the most daring publication in China, and that most of the mainstream publications couldn't match its outspokenness.

+However, due to its mismanagement, the Nirvana News was ordered to dissolve by the Council of Association Union that is in charge of association affairs in 2023.

 Visionary Monthly

 Visionary Monthly is an English-only school magazine.
 It is the first English-only media within Shenzhen Middle School, which is completely written, edited, and published by middle school students in SMS.
 Its influence spreads beyond campus, as it has buyers all over Shenzhen and more than three hundred subscriptions.
 Most of the articles in the magazine are novels, proses, music criticism, and political criticism.